-One of the main reason many people drink coffee is for the caffeine rush.
+One of the main reasons many people drink coffee is the caffeine rush.
 Sure, the flavor gives you a rich, bold experience, but nothing beats a nice cappuccino as an early afternoon pick-me-up.
 Whether you were up late last night and need a boost in the morning, or you’re in the middle of a long day, a cup of coffee gives the perfect energy spike.

 But there are actually a few big drawbacks to caffeine.
 It can make it tough to sleep, or it can make you more prone to anxiety.
 Sometimes you get a craving for the taste of a rich shot of espresso not too long before your bedtime.
 Or you have a caffeine sensitivity.
 Fortunately, decaf coffee provides a low-energy, safe, delicious alternative to its caffeinated counterpart, letting anyone enjoy a cup of joe anytime.

 Coffee beans are naturally caffeinated, so after they’ve been harvested, the caffeine actually has to be removed.
 There are 3 major ways that this happens, and they have a minimal effect on the flavor of the coffee.
 In order to be considered decaf, a coffee bean has to have 97% of the caffeine removed, making it a great choice for anyone looking to cut back or avoid caffeine.

 This is one of the most popular ways for beans to be decaffeinated.
 Beans are rinsed in hot water to pull out the water soluble caffeine.
 This method uses an extract made of green coffee beans to pull the caffeine out of the coffee beans.
 It actually requires that up to half of the beans get used up, making this a pretty expensive method for decaffeination.
 However, it’s one of only the methods that is completely chemical free.